Today we review the The CIMA-1 (7Cr17MOV) Survival Knife, a full tang budget knife with an attitude. But will it survive stress testing?

 The Cima-1 is made from 7Cr17MOV and actually says 7Cr17MOV right on the blade.
 What is that and why should you care?
 It’s not the name of a robot from a sci-fi movie, it’s actually the blend of steel in the blade.

-According to Wikipedia, 7CR17MOV is a specially modified 440A stainless steel that contains more Vanadium than other steels.
+We actually wrote a whole post on 7CR17MoV steel that explains what it is and why you want it, and according to Wikipedia, 7CR17MOV is a specially modified 440A stainless steel that contains more Vanadium than other steels.

 The benefits of added Vanadium is increased overall strength, increased wear resistance, and increased toughness.
 All the things you want in a knife.